buildpacks-community/kpack/docs/image.md

 - `failedBuildHistoryLimit`: The maximum number of failed builds for an image that will be retained.
 - `successBuildHistoryLimit`: The maximum number of successful builds for an image that will be retained.
 - `imageTaggingStrategy`: Allow for builds to be additionally tagged with the build number.
 Valid options are `None` and `BuildNumber`.
 - `build`: Configuration that is passed to every image build.
-See "Build Configuration" section below.
+See [Build Configuration](#build-config) section below.

 ### <a id='builder-config'></a>Builder Configuration